 Female Hair Loss Causes

-There are almost too many reasons why we women lose hair.
-Most of them are medical, some are lifestyle, and some, sadly, are genetic and inevitable.
+There are almost too many medical reasons why we women lose hair.
+Some are from our lifestyle, some are circumstantial, some environmental in origin, and some, sadly, are genetic and inevitable.

 Here’s a quick list for you to skim through – each of these items can be researched at length, or brought up in your next visit with your physician.

-- Hormonal shifts, including those during pregnancy and menopause
+- Hormonal shifts, particularly those during pregnancy and menopause

 - Genes/Heredity – history of female relatives with hair loss